 In this case, "imperfection" is just another way of saying "character."
 Time-worn paint jobs, hand-touched tile varieties, thrifted or flea-market favorites—these are the elements that make French country style feel authentic and, most importantly, personal.
 Take a pause before committing to a fresh paint job, and give a second glance to that not-quite-intact mantel clock.
 The key to achieving a look of effortlessness and history is to do less and let your finds be what they are.

 Try Ticking Stripes

 Ticking stripes, cafe stripes, market stripes—whatever you call them, these simple stripe patterns feel effortlessly French.
-And better yet, they're versatile and easy to mix-and-match with other decor styles (we're looking it you, boho and Scandifornian) if you favor a more personalized approach.
-Pick neutral-field textiles in creams, taupes and whites, striped with classic hues like black, navy, or red—then intermingle them to your heart's content.
+And better yet, they're versatile and easy to mix and match with other decor styles (we're looking at you, boho and Scandifornian) if you favor a more personalized approach.
+Pick neutral-field textiles in creams, taupes, and whites, striped with classic hues like black, navy, or red—then intermingle them to your heart's content.

 Let Texture Take Center Stage

 In rooms where you opt for a more restrained palette, let an eclectic array of country textures add visual interest and variety.
 Imperfect wood, washes of paint that let the underlying materials reveal themselves, and mismatched antique store finds all feel at home in this neutral space, balancing the formality of the molding and staircase with more modern kitchen upgrades.
 The effect is a perfect mix of classic and contemporary, with a cohesive feel that lends itself to both functional family meals and highly Instagrammable scenes.

 Bring in Botanicals